-McDonalds is the world's largest hamburger chain and serves around 68 million customers every single day across 119 countries in 35,000 different restaurants.
-Most of us are used to the typical McDonalds' facade: a plain gray brick facade with the golden arches above the entrance.
+McDonald's is the world's largest hamburger chain and serves 69 million customers every single day across 101 countries in 37,000 different restaurants.
+Most of us are used to the typical McDonald's facade: a plain gray brick facade with the golden arches above the entrance.
 But, there are a few McDonald's restaurants that go beyond the usual.
-These 8 McDonald's restaurants are some of the coolest restaurants the world.
+These eight McDonald's restaurants are some of the coolest restaurants the world.

 The World's Largest McDonald's (For Six Weeks): Olympic Park, London, England